content-left-bg.png

 Reasonable adjustments resourcing (RAR) allocation

 Each state school receives a core allocation of resources and funding to support the learning needs of all students.
-In addition to the core allocation, RAR allocates extra teachers and teacher aides to schools where adjustments are needed for students with disability.
+In addition to the core allocation, RAR allocates additional resources to schools to support students with disability.
 The resources are allocated to schools, not individual students.

-Additional teachers and teacher aides are allocated based on full-time equivalent enrolments for:
+Additional resources are allocated based on full-time equivalent enrolments for:

 • students who are recorded in the NCCD as having received adjustments in the highest 3 levels of adjustment (supplementary, substantial and extensive)